Evening Students

 9. What if I don’t want to practice law right away after graduation, but want to keep my job for awhile; will I be at a disadvantage?
 What if I decide not to take the Bar Exam right away?

-As long as you establish and maintain connections in the legal community, you should have no problem if you choose not to actively practice law for the first few years.
-If you want to keep your options open for going into practice, it is critical that you begin to establish ongoing relationships with practicing attorneys and corporate counsel, get involved in professional legal organizations and activities, and that you participate in pro bono projects at least once a year.
-On the other hand, there are people who have found that once they graduate and continue with their “old” jobs, they actually have more opportunities in that job now that they have a JD, and there is no reason to move on.
+It is very important that you establish and maintain connections in the legal community, whether you go into practice right after graduation or not.
+This can include building ongoing relationships with practicing attorneys and corporate counsel, getting involved in professional legal organizations and activities, and participating in pro bono projects or other law-related volunteer work.
+Some people who have found that once they graduate and continue with their “old” jobs, they more opportunities with their employer now that they have a JD, so there is no reason to move on.

 10. How much time off do I need to study for the Bar?
 Do I really have to take off two months to study?

 By the time you graduate from law school, you will have had plenty of experience juggling full-time work with studying for finals.
-A good rule of thumb for evening students is this: Just think of the Bar Exam as a big long set of finals (mid-year and end-of-year), and double the time you need to study.
-So, if you begin studying two-and-a-half to three weeks before finals each time, then five to six weeks should be sufficient.
+A good rule of thumb for evening students is this: think of the Bar Exam as a long set of final exams and double the time you need to study.
+If you began studying three weeks before finals each time, then six weeks should be sufficient.
 We advise that you take no less than two weeks off completely in order to study, and preferably four full weeks.
-We also advise that you take a bar review course, which you can do in the evening hours so it does not interfere with work.
+We also advise that you take a bar review course, which you can do in the evening so it does not interfere with work.

 At least 6 months to a year prior to graduation, depending upon where you work, you should begin talking to your supervisor about the exam (and racking up your vacation time), with the ideal goal of taking six weeks off, but knowing that your boss may allow you less.
 Although there are people who work full-time and successfully take the bar exam the first time around, they are few and far between.
-Why spend all that time and money studying, only to risk failure?
-Better to “bite the bullet” financially and time-wise and get it over with once and for all!
+With the investment of time and money you will put into studying for the bar, you want to give yourself the best opportunity possible to pass the exam the first time.